friedrich-de/AnimecardsWebsite/docs/subtitles.md

 # Resync subtitles

-Subtitles can be found on [kitsunekko](https://kitsunekko.net/dirlist.php?dir=subtitles%2Fjapanese%2F) and on the [itazuraneko site](https://itazuraneko.neocities.org/).
+Subtitles can be found on [Jimaku](https://jimaku.cc/) and [kitsunekko](https://kitsunekko.net/dirlist.php?dir=subtitles%2Fjapanese%2F)
 Sadly, a lot of the time the subtitles you find online and your local video files are not in sync.

 ## Automatic resyncing with Alass script